Infection (Chicago franchise): Part 2

 The press begins questioning Goodwin about the infection.
 Upton gets examined for potential infection after finding Song's blood on her; Song later flatlines in surgery and is unable to be revived.
-The Center for Disease Control (CDC) arrives to begin tracking down the source of the infection.
+The Centers for Disease Control (CDC) arrives to begin tracking down the source of the infection.
 Ambulance 61 along with two other ambulance companies get dispatched to Song's apartment complex where they find five infected patients.
 The CDC along with Chicago Med, Fire, and P.D., evacuate the apartment building in hopes to finding more leads.
 P.D. narrows down all sources of the infection to either CCU or the apartment building and identifies it's being spread via a bug sprayer.
 The CDC thoroughly inspects the apartment building and finds a bug sprayer being burned in the furnace.
 Voight and Upton begin interviewing tenants of the apartment building who all collectively describe a man who appeared to be an exterminator.
 CCU students reveal that they were working with the infection hoping to develop a treatment for it although their progress in this regard was destroyed in the fire.
 One apartment tenant mentions a blue pickup truck with a grey circle which intelligence begins searching for.
 When the apartment tenants get impatient they all escape quarantine but most are later found.
 Upton's test comes back clear and she is released.
 Intelligence tracks down a blue pickup in the vicinity of the apartment building and the tag plate comes back to a car rental company.
 CCU students along with Will Halstead continue looking for a treatment and begin making progress.
 Burgess and Ruzek question the car rental employee and get security footage, the renter is positively identified as an employee of the CCU lab.
 Meanwhile, Firehouse 51 is dispatched to a public disturbance call.
 Will Halstead walks in on a lab assistant, David Seldon, destroying microbiology samples, the two engage in a fight but Seldon ultimately wins by hitting Halstead on the head with medical equipment, knocking him unconscious; Seldon runs away.